softwarespot/PubSub/README.md

     bower install pubsub-module
 ```

 Otherwise just include `pubsub.min.js` somewhere in your document.
-The following module also supports AMD, Node.js or Browserify module type loaders.
+The following module also supports AMD or Node.js module type loaders.

 **Note:** The module will throw an error if the name `PubSub` is found in the global space.